boeni-industries/aico/docs/concepts/emotion/emotion-detection.md

 ## Message Bus Topics

 - Input (from other systems):
-  - `conversation.message` – current user/assistant messages.
+  - `CONVERSATION_USER_INPUT` – current user messages from conversation engine.
-  - `conversation.context` – broader context and relationship phase.
+  - Conversation context from memory/AMS systems.
 - Output (produced by detection):
-  - `user.emotion.detected` – primary detection result.
+  - User emotion signals published to message bus for consumption by EmotionEngine and other components.
-  - `voice.analysis` – prosodic/emotional indicators from voice (future).
+  - Voice analysis signals (future multimodal).

 Detailed JSON examples for these messages are defined in [`emotion-messages.md`](./emotion-messages.md).